The Secure Act of 202201-17-2023 |

-The SECURE 2.0 Act of 2022, a bipartisan retirement savings bill, was included in the $1.7 trillion budget bill that President Biden signed on December 23, 2022.
-Since the retirement savings law makes numerous changes to the current rules governing retirement accounts, SECURE 2.0 is anticipated to reshape retirement tax incentives for years to come.
+The SECURE Act 2.0 of 2022, a bipartisan retirement savings bill, was included in the $1.7 trillion budget bill that President Biden signed on December 29, 2022.
+The retirement savings law makes numerous changes to the current rules governing retirement accounts.
+Therefore, the SECURE Act 2.0 is anticipated to reshape retirement tax incentives for years to come.
 This includes some related tax breaks as well as (but is not limited to) 401(k), 403(b), IRA, and Roth accounts.
 And those modifications might influence your personal finances and retirement savings.
 Our retirement experts at Hennion and Walsh are prepared to lead you in the right direction.
 We’ve compiled a list of the most essential changes to note.

-The SECURE 2.0 Act’s modifications, according to the legislation’s proponents, are intended to encourage more workers to start retirement savings.
-Although there is concern that some SECURE 2.0 provisions favor high-income earners over others.
+The SECURE Act’s 2.0 modifications, according to the legislation’s proponents, are intended to encourage more workers to start retirement savings.
+Although there is concern that some SECURE Act 2.0 provisions favor high-income earners over others.

 Required Minimum Distributions (RMDs)